dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 - **t_xmax** is the transaction that updated or deleted the tuple.

 We can use the `heap_page_items` function to view the page items/rows on a page.
 It takes the raw page data as input and returns the page items.

-We will be only focusing on the following columns.
+We will only focus on the following columns.
 - **lp**: location pointer.
 - **lp_len**: length of the tuple.
 - **t_xmin**: transaction id which inserted the tuple.
 - **t_xmax**: transaction id which updated or deleted the tuple.
 - **t_ctid**: tuple id.
-- **t_data**: bytea representation of the tuple .
+- **t_data**: bytea representation of the tuple.

 Looking into the data, we see that the transaction id is 775 and has a page entry.
-The **t_xmax** is 0, which means that it's a new entry and has not yet been updated or deleted by any transaction.
+The **t_xmax** is 0, meaning it's a new entry and has not yet been updated or deleted by any transaction.

 ```sql
 select lp, t_xmin, t_xmax, t_ctid from heap_page_items(get_raw_page('test_table', 0));